wujm424606/ComfyUi-Ollama-YN/README.md

 ### English

-// Your English content here

----

-### 中文

-// Your Chinese content here

 # ComfyUi-Ollama-YN
 This is just an integrated project.
 I refer to the ComfyUI-Prompt-MZ project prompt word template setup and comfyui-ollama project to make the prompt word generation more consistent with the requirements of stable diffusion